commonsharp/SurvivalProject-Server/README.md

 * Fixed a bug where only the first 22 rooms were shown in the lobby.
 * Didn't notice that different type cards have different fusion costs.
 Changed the costs accordingly.
 * Fixed a bug where GetUserInfo didn't show items properly.
+* Cleaned the big match code a bit.

 # 02/04/2017
 * Finished the instructions on how to install the server.